-The holidays are always an especially busy time here at the studio so I was pleasantly surprised to be speaking with Carolyn from the Magic Valley Arts Council, and would I please consider being part of their “Digital Impressions” art show in January and February?
+The holidays are always an especially busy time here at the studio so I was pleasantly surprised to be speaking with Carolyn from the Magic Valley Arts Council, and would I please consider being part of their “Digital Impressions” art show in January and February of 2016?

 In case you are unaware, the MV Arts Council “is a private non-profit organization whose mission is to foster and promote arts & cultural experiences for all people in the greater Twin Falls area.”
 They occupy the beautiful building on the canyon rim that also hosts the restaurant Elevation 486, one of my favorite places in Twin Falls to dine out.

-You can see the images on display through February 20th.
+The images were on display in 2016.
 Here’s a little about each of the images that I shared with the show.

 Apples Corporate Ladder